Where to Get the Best Restaurant Takeout in Rhode Island

 Details: 425 West Fountain St., Providence, ynoodlebar.com

-This multi-family-run restaurant group includes the wonderful Thames Street Kitchen, Mission, Winner Winner and Nomi Park.
-Each of the spots offers something different from roasted chicken and Mission cuts at TSK to the best house-ground burgers and fries at Mission and fried chicken and all the southern sides at Winner Winner.
-Nomi Park focuses more on classic dishes with a twist offering breakfast, lunch and dinner available all day.
+This multi-family-run restaurant group includes the wonderful Thames Street Kitchen, Mission and Nomi Park.
+Each of the spots offers something different from roasted chicken and Mission cuts at TSK to the best house-ground burgers and fries at Mission and Nomi Park focuses more on classic dishes with a twist offering breakfast, lunch and dinner available all day.
+Winner Winner recently closed but is considering options for the future.

 Details: Thames Street Kitchen,